What is Information Risk Management?

 Information Risk Management

-Considering the costs and damages your organization may face as a result of information security threats and vulnerabilities, it’s not hard to see the value of information risk management.
-But what does that really entail?
+Considering the costs and damages your organization may face due to information security threats and vulnerabilities, it’s not hard to see the value of information risk management.
+But what does that entail?

-Information risk management is the process of preparing for and controlling the various threats and vulnerabilities that come with the use of information technology.
-There are two key components of any information risk management strategy:
+Information risk management is preparing for and controlling information technology’s various threats and vulnerabilities.
+There are two critical components of any information risk management strategy:

 - Risk Assessment: Identifying threats and vulnerabilities, estimating their likelihood, and prioritizing risks to develop an effective response.

-- Risk Treatment: Actions taken to remediate, mitigate, avoid, prevent, accept, transfer, or in any way manage risks identified in the assessment phase, including establishing governance, training employees, and responding to cybersecurity incidents.
+- Risk Treatment: Actions taken to remediate, mitigate, avoid, prevent, accept, transfer, or manage risks identified in the assessment phase, including establishing governance, training employees, and responding to cybersecurity incidents.

 Start Protecting Your Business

-As information technology risks increase, more and more businesses and government agencies are making investments in information risk management a top priority.
-And more than half of respondents in an Experian survey said they were enlisting the help of third-party professionals to protect their business-critical data and systems.
+As information technology risks increase, more and more businesses and government agencies are prioritizing investments in information risk management.
+More than half of respondents in an Experian survey said they were enlisting the help of third-party professionals to protect their business-critical data and systems.

 To learn more about managing your IT risks, check out How to Perform an IT Risk Assessment.